-A certificate of coverage or a detachment certificate is a document that must be obtained by an IW so as to avail the benefits under the applicable SSA.
+A Certificate of Coverage (COC) or a detachment certificate is a document that must be obtained by an IW so as to avail the benefits under the applicable SSA.
 A COC is issued in the employee's home country by the social security authority in accordance with the provisions of the relevant SSA.

 The COC acts as a proof of detachment, pursuant to which exemptions from the applicable social security compliances at the host country are allowed.